New technique makes heart transplant possible for more children in need

 “Even after 3 ½ years on the transplant waiting list, she was only able to get the heart because of this new research.
 I dread to think how much longer we would have waited without it.”

 The BHF awarded Dr Richard Issitt over £390,000 for this research, which is published in the Journal of Heart and Lung Transplantation.
-An earlier grant of around £27,000 from Great Ormond Street Hospital Children’s Charity allowed to team to undertake the initial laboratory testing that led to the successful incorporation of the technique into clinical practice.
+An earlier grant of around £27,000 from Great Ormond Street Hospital Children’s Charity allowed the team to undertake the initial laboratory testing that led to the successful incorporation of the technique into clinical practice.

 This is a major advance in child heart transplantation, providing hope to more children who desperately need a new heart to survive.
 Less than 60 years ago heart transplantation was seen as an as impossible dream.
 Since then, research has turned this dream into a reality for thousands of people across the UK.
 Lucy’s story perfectly shows the power of our research to save and improve lives – we’re absolutely thrilled to see her bounce along with her new heart.
 We hope this research will give many more children the same chance.